 In an excellent article, in the journal Environmental Research Letters, Wynes argues that the greatest impact a human can make on global CO2 levels is to not have children.
 As someone who doesn't eat meat, rarely drives, and tries in most regards to be eco-friendly, the proposition of not having children is a difficult one.
 I do want to have children.
 It's hardwired in human instincts.
 It's our reason for being here (so says Darwin) even if some of us have aspirations for the human race pointed at the stars.
 But damn, it's suggested to be 10x or 100x as effective at reducing carbon emissions over a human's lifetime.
 Looking back at how much waste and CO2 I've generated, it's pretty clear that despite my efforts to be a good human, I'm still a human.

 So what?
 Stop all reproduction?
 I mean, maybe.
 I think the main issue is that, much like the Shakers, those who have the mindset to care so much about the planet aren't the ones that will be raising the next generation.
+I have a note somewhere in my journal that reads "anti-natalism is the intersection of emo and analytic philosophy."
 There was a point in my life where definitely considered this route seriously-- nearly to the point of suicide, but something changed either in my mental health or reproductive drive that pulled me back to being okay with having one or two kids.
 Once I make that choice there's no going back though.

 I find myself at parts feeling great disdain for humans: those clearing rain forests for pastureland, those driving unnecessarily beefy pickup trucks, those scattering glass bottles on the street and plastic bags in highway medians.
 It's anti-social and certainly anti-capitalist to take such a negative view on humanity, but I think a certain amount of long-term thinking can be applied here.
 The Earth has seen tremendous upheavals in its climate and biome before.
 We, as the creatures of the Earth, will either adapt or perish as the Earth resets itself.
 If we adapt, great, the change was not too much.
 If we perish, well that's not so great for humans, but our hubris was too much for the resource we considered infinite.
 One can only hope that what we leave to the next sentient lifeforms to arise here will take care to learn from our mistakes, assuming they aren't buried too deep.